Running Simulations in Serpent

 sss2 -omp 16 input_file.inp

-Note on Scaling: Serpent generally scales well with OpenMP up to the number of physical cores on your machine.
-For very large models, MPI may provide better scaling across multiple compute nodes.
+OpenMP scales well up to the number of physical cores on a single machine.
+For very large models, MPI provides scaling across multiple compute nodes, and the two can be combined for hybrid parallelization.

 text